enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/nodejs-class-childprocess.md

 emitted when:

-- process could not be spawned
+- Process could not be spawned
-- process could not be killed
+- Process could not be killed
-- sending a message to the child process failed
+- Sending a message to the child process failed
 - The child process was aborted via the [`signal`]() option